DigitalHarborFoundation/llm-math-education/README.md

 1. How can I cite this work?

-    You can cite this using
+    You can cite this using the CITATION.cff file above (and the "Cite this repository" drop-down on GitHub for BibTeX).

+    >Levonian, Z., Henkel, O., & Roberts, B. (2023). llm-math-education: Retrieval augmented generation for middle-school math question answering and hint generation (Version 0.5.1) [Computer software]. https://doi.org/10.5281/zenodo.8284412

-    We hope to publish a whitepaper describing this work and its evaluation with students in more detail.
+    We hope to publish a whitepaper describing this work and its evaluation with students in more detail; we'll update the CITATION.cff file if that happens.

+2. How should I use this code?

+   We aren't currently planning to add additional features to this package, although pull requests and bug reports are welcome.

+   You should use the Python package as a dependency if you want a quick way to try retrieval augmented generation with the OpenAI API.
+   However, this code is likely more useful as inspiration.
+You should fork or otherwise borrow from various components if you want some of the specific functionality implemented here.
+Heres a quick overview of the modules and their implementation:
+     - `llm_math_education.prompts.{mathqa,hints}` - Contains the prompt templates we use for math QA and hint generation.
+     - `llm_math_education.prompts` - TODO